Fibrin Strand

 High resolution imaging

-Hi'Res-C AFM probes with medium spring constant
+Hi'Res-C AFM probes with medium force constant

 Hi'Res-C14/Cr-Au